afrovera/simple-app/README.md

 Steps to deploy
 ------------------

-These steps assume that you have an AWS credentials with minimum required privileges and domain name to test the AWS-managed SSL configuration.
-The number of services deployed by this project requires very broad IAM permissions, I recommend using MFA-protected IAM role with such policy.
+These steps assume that you have an AWS credentials with minimum required privileges to deploy the stack.
+The number of services deployed by this project requires very broad IAM permissions, I recommend using MFA-protected IAM use/role with such policy.

+CodePipeline stack is designed to deploy to Elastic Beantalk which comes in 2 versions, with multi-subnet VPC and without VPC.
+After the deployment of the stack, Beanstalk environments can be auto-scaled for the purpose of failue tolerance testing.

 1. Prepare AWS Account by creating EC2 Keypair to SSH to the instances and S3 bucket for storing CodeBuild Artifacts and Amazon-issued SSL certificate for securing the website.